STORY / GAMEPLAY

-The story is centered on Oliver, a young kitten that is lost in New York.
-Being on his own, he has to learn the rough life of the streets, deal with stray dogs, and face many other dangers.
-Oliver along with Dodger, a charismatic dog from the neighborhood, experiences a couple of adventures in order to save the life of a little girl, Jenny.
-The game consists of four stages.
-T first stage is a typical horizontal scrolling arcade adventure in which Oliver, alone, must find food and avoid pedestrians like walkers, skaters, or angry hotdog sellers.
-The second stage offers a single screen gameplay in which Oliver has to catch bones which are thrown into the room.
-At the third stage, Oliver has to take care that his friends don’t mess up Jenny's home.
-At last level, Jenny has been kidnapped and Oliver has to find her with the help of his friends roaming in a maze.
+The story is centered on Oliver, a male kitten lost in the vast New York city.
+Being on his own, Oliver has to learn the rough life of the streets, deal with stray dogs and deal with other dangerous stuff.
+Oliver, along with Dodger, a charismatic dog from the neighborhood, goes through a couple of challenges in order to save the life of a little girl, named Jenny.
+The game contains four different stages.
+The first stage is a classic horizontal-scrolling arcade adventure in which Oliver (alone) must find food and avoid living obstacles like pedestrians, skaters or angry hotdog sellers.
+The second stage is played on a single screen in which Oliver has to catch some bones thrown inside the room.
+At the third stage, Oliver has to take care that his friends won’t make a mess at Jenny's home.
+In the last level, Jenny is now kidnapped and the young cat must find her with the help of his friends, roaming inside a maze.

-Gameplay is cute, keeping up interest due to its unique gameplay at each stage.
-But still, the game is too easy to play and thus, really short to complete.
+The gameplay is overall fun, keeping the player's interest high due to its unique gameplay in each stage.
+But still, the game seems too easy to play and thus, really short to complete.
+GRAPHICS / SOUND

 The graphics on the DOS version are neat and run with in VGA (16 colors only!), in CGA (4 colors) or Hercules (2 colors, high resolution) mode.
 The sprites move a bit awkward and the VGA looks identical to the Amiga and Atari ST versions.

 The sound on the DOS is cool, especially when a Disney compatible sound hardware is used, featuring an introductory sampled tune, a few sampled sound effects but unfortunately no in-game music.